-The internal V{CC} regulator is capable of sourcing up to 40mA which limits the maximum total MOSFET gate charge, Q_G , to 40mA/f{SW} .
+The internal V{CC} regulator operating range limits the maximum total MOSFET gate charge, Q_G , to 90nC.
 The Q_G vs V{GS} specification is typically provided in the MOSFET data sheet.
 Use Q_G at V{GS} of 8V.
-If V{CC} is back driven from an external supply, the MOSFET drive current is not sourced from the internal regulator of the LT3844 and the Q_G of the MOSFET is not limited by the IC.
+If V{CC} is back driven from an external supply, the MOSFET drive current is not sourced from the internal regulator of the LT3724 and the Q_G of the MOSFET is not limited by the IC.
 However, note that the MOSFET drive current is supplied by the internal regulator when the external supply back driving V{CC} is not available such as during startup or short-circuit.